No return: Harry and Meghan make final split with British royal family | Entertainment

 Prince Harry and his wife Meghan have made a final split with the British royal family, telling Queen Elizabeth that they will not be returning as working members of monarchy, Buckingham Palace said on Friday.

 Harry and Meghan sent shockwaves through the monarchy in January 2020 by suddenly announcing they were splitting from the family and embarking on a new future across the Atlantic - one of the most extraordinary royal exits in decades.
-That split has now been formalised after discussions with the 94-year-old Queen Elizabeth: The pair will lose their honorary military appointments and royal patronages which revert to the queen and will be distributed among other family members.
+That split has now been formalised after discussions with the 94-year-old Queen Elizabeth: Harry and Meghan will lose their treasured royal patronages which revert to the queen and will be distributed among other family members.

 "The Duke and Duchess of Sussex have confirmed to Her Majesty The Queen that they will not be returning as working members of The Royal Family," the Palace said.
 "While all are saddened by their decision, the Duke and Duchess remain much loved members of the family."

-The pair, who said they would remained committed to their service to Britain, will break their silence on the royal split in an interview with Oprah Winfrey next month.
-The decision to make such a split amounts to an abdication from the royal family whose senior members such as the queen have long prioritised duty and service above personal wishes.
+The split amounts to an abdication from the royal family whose senior members such as the queen have long prioritised duty and service above personal wishes.
+The pair, who said they would remained committed to their service to Britain, will break their silence on the royal split -- cast by British newspapers as "Megxit" -- in an interview with Oprah Winfrey next month.

+When they announced their intention to carve out a "progressive new role" away from stifling media intrusion in 2020, they said they wanted to become financially independent but also honour their duties to the queen and their official patronages of charities and organisations close to their hearts.
+'LIFE OF SERVICE'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)